• headshot of Marcia Friesen

 Welcome to the Price Faculty of Engineering at the University of Manitoba, the oldest engineering school in Western Canada!

 We are committed to providing engineering education and engineering research that engages the imagination of our community and contributes to the economic, environmental, and social health of our province and country.
-Whether you are drawn to engineering for its creative and artistic character, its role in leading technology, its purpose in social development, or any other motivations, the Price Faculty of Engineering has a place for you.
+Whether you are drawn to engineering for its creative and artistic character, its technology leadership, its role in social development, or any other motivations, the Price Faculty of Engineering has a place for you.

-The Price Faculty of Engineering is a vibrant place to be with approximately 1900 undergraduate students and 500 graduate students.
-Beyond the degree programs, teaching & learning, and research that we represent, the Price Faculty of Engineering reaches out to Manitobans and the needs of industry through the ENGAP Program for Indigenous Canadians, and the WISE-KidNetic Energy K-12 STEM outreach program, and our Co-op/Internships Program.
+The Price Faculty of Engineering is a vibrant place to be with approximately 2000 undergraduate students and 400 graduate students.
+Beyond teaching and research, the Price Faculty of Engineering reaches Manitobans through a vibrant Co-op & Industrial Internship Program, the Engineering Access Program for Indigenous Canadians, articulation agreements with RRC Polytech engineering technology programs, and a revamped Post-Baccalaureate Diploma in Engineering for those returning to engineering practice.
+Our WISE-KidNetic Energy K-12 STEM outreach program makes over 30,000 youth-contacts a year through camps and workshops, cultivating the next generation of engineers and scientists.

-Our Faculty is also a significant research hub including research partnerships with Manitoba industry of diverse sizes and configurations.
-Our faculty generates approximately $9M annually in external research funding and is home to Canada Research Chairs and other sponsored Chairs.
+Our Faculty is also a significant research hub including research partnerships with all sectors of Manitoba industry.
+Our faculty generates approximately $12M annually in principal-investigator held research funding and is home to Canada Research Chairs and other sponsored Chairs.

-I thank everyone in our community who support the Price Faculty of Engineering through gifts of time, expertise, advocacy, and finances.
-Your contributions support our responsibility as Manitoba’s only engineering school to be accessible for all learners and their goals via multiple pathways, strong traditional disciplines, strong research programs, and to connect the Price Faculty of Engineering with the community.
-Our ongoing vision for the Faculty includes sustainable enrolment growth, enhancing recruitment, growing research impact, nurturing excellent relations with our external community, and promoting the Faculty’s international presence.
+I thank everyone in our community who support the Price Faculty of Engineering through gifts of time, expertise, advocacy and finances.
+Your contributions support our responsibility as Manitoba’s only engineering school to be accessible for all learners and their goals via multiple pathways, to deliver strong core disciplines, to advance research that drives Manitoba and Canada forward, and to connect the Price Faculty of Engineering with the community.

 Our students are waiting to take their place in solving the problems that need engineering as part of the solution.
-They are looking to their engineering education as the foundation to enact their visions and goals, and we’re ready for it!
-The engineering profession represents technical excellence, leadership, and service, and we’re proud to be shaping the next generation.
+They are looking to their engineering education as the foundation to pursue their visions and goals, and we’re ready for it!
+The engineering profession represents technical excellence, leadership and service, and we’re proud to be shaping the next generation.

 Professor & Dean, Price Faculty of Engineering